2bytes/website/content/post/totp.md

 +++

-In this post I will show how simple it is to enable 2-Factor authentication using a Raspberry Pi, and your smartphone, but this can also be done for other Linux devices and Servers too.
+In this post I will show how simple it is to enable 2-Factor authentication using a Raspberry Pi, and your smartphone, but this can also be done for other Linux devices and servers too.

 <!--more-->

+> You can contribute issues/fixes to this post on Github: [here](https://github.com/2bytes/website/issues)

 ## Why 2-Factor?